 Other Highlights of Ecuador Off the Beaten Path

 Cuenca is Ecuador’s third-largest city and one of its major cultural centres.
 It has a rich cultural heritage, Inca ruins, beautiful architecture, and stunning natural scenery surrounding the city.
 It’s also known for its delicious food scene.

 This scenic coastal road starts in the province of Guayas and ends in the province of Esmeraldas on the northern coast of Ecuador.
 It is an absolutely gorgeous route that passes by small fishing villages and pristine beaches along with larger coastal towns.

-The town of Banos is a three-hour drive south of Quito and is known for great opportunities for soft adventure such as hiking on the trails, ziplining, biking, and horseback riding.
-It also offers beautiful views of small waterfalls, hot springs, rivers, and lush cloud forest.
+Banos is a three-hour drive south of Quito and is known as a great spot for active adventures like hiking, ziplining, biking, and horseback riding.
+It also offers beautiful views of small waterfalls, hot springs, rivers, and lush cloud forests.

 Snorkelling in the Galapagos Islands

 The Galapagos Islands offer some of the best snorkelling spots on the planet.
 Reef sharks, Galapagos green turtles, rays, seals, and numerous colourful fish and other marine fauna swim close to the surface and are unafraid of humans, making for memorable underwater experiences.

 Walk the narrow streets of this colonial capital and admire the gorgeous architecture of churches, governmental buildings, and residential quarters.
 Grab a coffee at a cafe and enjoy the clear blue sky of the city, the crowds of people, and the rich history that surrounds you.

 A Hacienda Stay in the Ecuadorian Andes